Chart of the day: Is there a youth jobs crisis in Canada?

 It shows the number of workers age 15-24 declined by 2.3 percentage points to represent just over a third of the part-time work force.
 The number of workers 55 and older in that time span – August 2008 to last month — climbed 3.8 percentage points to represent 22.4 per cent of that P/T workforce.

 “Some argue there’s a youth [jobs] crisis here in Canada.
 But when you compare it to past recessions, we don’t think it’s necessarily one,” Gulati said.

 “Youth tend to lag the recovery, they’re the most vulnerable to a recession and afterwards they tend to be the last ones to recoup the jobs,” the bank economist said.

-“It’s a challenge but it’s certainly not a crisis.”Click here to see part-time jobs by age group »
+“It’s a challenge but it’s certainly not a crisis.”Click here to view data »